 Also, if the other party sticks around after the accident, get whatever information from them that you can.
 It could be helpful if the insurance company denies your claim and you decide to file a lawsuit against them.

-A: Unfortunately, you’ll have to pay out of pocket for your repair and medical bills.
+A: You’ll have to pay out of pocket for your repair and medical bills.

-Also, remember that not carrying insurance is illegal in most states.
-The police may put a hold on your driver’s license until you can pay off any fines they issue you because of the accident.
+Also, not carrying insurance is illegal in most states.
+The police may put a hold on your driver’s license until you can pay off any fines they issue.
 These fines can be hefty, by the way—well into the $5,000 range, in some cases.

 So before it’s too late, get yourself an insurance policy.
 Even if you don’t think you can afford it.
 It could save you thousands of dollars in the long run.
 Would you want to pay an average of $100 a month in premiums, or a $2,000 in car repairs?

-A: If this happens, and you need the financial compensation, consider hiring an attorney and taking on the insurance company that denied your claim.
+A: If this happens, and you need the money, consider hiring an attorney and taking on the insurance company.
 Just be aware that this will be expensive.

 Also, don’t take this step if you don’t have enough evidence to win your case.
-Instead, use your health insurance and the collision portion of your auto coverage to take care of any damages from the accident.
+Instead, use your health insurance and the collision coverage to take care of any damages from the accident.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.